Home » Green Bottle Blue Tarantula, Behavior, Care, Habitat, Diet, Handling

 Green Bottle blue in captivity

-As the Green Bottle blue tarantula is a skittish and nervous tarantula, handling should be avoided.
-The aggression level of this tarantula is low but can behave distinctly under stress.
+As the Green Bottle blue tarantula is skittish and nervous, handling should be avoided.
+The aggression level of this tarantula is low, but can behave distinctly under stress.

 Interesting Facts About Green Bottle Blue Tarantula

-There are many interesting facts associated with Green Bottle blue tarantula from creating funnel-shaped webs near the entrance to survive in harsh conditions.
+There are many interesting facts associated with the Green Bottle blue tarantula, including creating funnel-shaped webs near the entrance to survive in harsh conditions.

 • Green bottle blue creates a copious amount of webbing.